- Our Work

-At independence in 1964, Zambia was the second richest nation in Africa south of the Sahara.
-However, by the late 1970s, the strong post-independence economy had stalled.
-Copper prices had collapsed and copper ore exports declined.
-In 1977, the United States responded to these problems by formally creating the USAID mission in Zambia.
+Zambia and the United States first began working together in the 1950’s when several students received scholarships to study in the U.S. At independence in 1964, Zambia was considered by many to be the second wealthiest nation in sub-Saharan Africa, however, due primarily to the global reduction in copper prices, by the late 1970s the strong post-independence economy had declined.
+In 1977, the United States responded by formally creating the USAID mission in Zambia.

 Today, due to its potential to play a larger role in food security, conflict prevention, and regional security, Zambia remains central to the success of U.S. initiatives in southern Africa.
 Working with the Zambian Government, cooperating partners, and the people Zambia, the USAID/Zambia program concentrates on:

 - Reducing the incidence and impact of HIV/AIDS;

 - Increasing agriculture-led economic growth to reduce rural poverty and food insecurity;